Hoverbear/hoverbear.org/_posts/2017-03-01-the-future-with-futures.md

 As a community we've learnt some techniques over the years, such as CPU pools which allow a number of threads to cooperate on a task, and 'future' values which resolve to their intended value after they are finished some computation.
 These provide us useful and powerful tools that makes it easier, safer, and more fun to write such code.

-If you've ever developed in Javascript you may already be familiar with asyncronous programming and the idea of Promises.
+If you've ever developed in Javascript you may already be familiar with asynchronous programming and the idea of Promises.
 Futures in Rust are very similar to this, but we're provided more control and more responsibility.
 With this comes greater power.

 ## How We Got Here